-Grunvale is a serialized novel posted in broken form on DeviantArt and in complete form on FurAffinity, written by P.R.
-Storm.
-Set in a world of anthropomorphic animals, the novel focuses on eight eleven-year-old characters and the strange things they encounter in their town.
+Grunvale is a serialized novel posted on DeviantArt, written by P.R.
+Storm and posted on his account, 'PhoenixOfGrunvale'.
+Set in a world of anthropomorphic animals, the novel focuses on a group of four eleven-year-old characters, collectively called the 'Oddball Tetrad', the drama in their lives, and the strange things they encounter in their town.

 The story begins with Gilda Grime, a big-nosed, citrus- and retro technology-loving raccoon (referred to as a 'procyonine', the -ine name of a raccoon), who, one rainy night, decides to get revenge on her four abusive brothers by fixing up a sour drink with grapefruit, oranges, lemons and limes (which she calls the 'GOLL').
 However, it works on Gilda's second-eldest brother, Truman, a little too well, burning and scarring his mouth and tongue and leaving him with impaired speech.
 When Gilda sees that Truman is now out for revenge for what she has done to him, she goes on the run.
 And the story only gets crazier from there.